aswebdev/uxd/user-research.md

 **Prep a discussion guide**
 This will guide your interviews and help you ask all the important topics you don't want to forget.

+### The Interview

+**Show a bland curiousity**
+We are all informed by our own experiences, suspicions and what people have told you.
+Leave these at the door and come in with a _bland curiousity_

+**Be hungry for the participants take on things**
+Not only should you be ready to hear a participants take on things, you shoud be _hungry_ for it.
+Embrace this as a deliberate state

+** Be aware of your body language**
+* Make and maintain eye contact
+* Lean forward and be visibly engaged

+** Stage activities where possible**
+Get the participant to demonstrate an activity, rather than tell you about it.
+It will give much more insight into how they complete a set of tasks
 # Reviewing a user interview
 * Does what I learned change the original objective?
 * Is there a pattern in the data that suggests new design considerations?